Equity Finance 2024

 FIBRAs (REITs)

 The year 2024 was an exciting one for the real estate investment trusts (fideicomisos de inversión en bienes raíces or FIBRAs) sector in the market.
 After several rounds of negotiation between Fibra Prologis (BMV: FIBRAPL14) and Fibra Terrafina (BMV: TERRA13), Prologis decided to go public with an offer for Terrafina by which Terrafina was effectively put in play.
 The Technical Committee of Terrafina went for a passive approach by lifting the “poison pill” for any party that requested it, as long as certain specific requirements were met, one of them being that any proposed acquisition was done through a public tender offer.
 Several players approached Terrafina, some with acquisition proposals that involved non-tender offer structures, and others with tender offers.
 In the end, only Prologis and two other players were able to launch a public tender offer within the deadline established by the Terrafina Technical Committee, with Prologis becoming the prevailing party and acquiring more than 50% of Terrafina’s equity securities.
 Analysts believe that this move will prompt a shift in the market, as the rest of the FIBRAs will endeavour to grow inorganically, hoping to become the predator before they become the prey.
 This may be sharper for FIBRAs in the industrial sector, which will be trying to leverage the nearshoring boom.
-Also, mid-sized industrial FIBRAs (eg, Fibra Monterrey) have recently tapped the local and international equity capital markets with a view both to expanding their investor base and to keep growing their GLA in strategic locations.
+Also, mid-sized industrial FIBRAs (eg, Fibra Monterrey) have recently tapped the local and international equity capital markets with a view both to expanding their investor base and to keep growing their gross leasable area (GLA) in strategic locations.
 On the other side of the spectrum, larger FIBRAs such as Fibra UNO, with GLA across sectors, may be tempted to look for carve-out or spin-off transactions of their industrial properties in order to potentialise their overall valuations.

 There has been a noticeable shift in new securities issuances over the last 12 months, with environmental, social, and governance (ESG) issues becoming increasingly relevant, in response to a global movement towards more sustainable and equitable corporate practices, as well as to suit the needs of institutional investors.
 It is becoming more common for both new and existing instruments to include ESG disclosures in their offering documents, annual reports, and quarterly reports, even if this is not required by current Mexican rules.